herrkraatz/react-unit-testing/README.md

 Watch Usage: Press w to show more.
 ```

+You are in watch mode now, which means that anytime you do a JavaScript code change in any file under root,
+the test will automatically re-run.

 If you want to see the overall coverage of files tested vs. NOT tested, add flag `--coverage` to package.json: